jtbuffmire/cloudflare-cms/docs/websocket.md

 ## Overview

 The CMS uses WebSocket connections for real-time updates between the backend (Cloudflare Worker) and frontends (Admin Panel and Blog).
-The WebSocket server runs on the Worker and manages bidirectional communication for instant updates to site configuration, posts, and media.
+The WebSocket server runs on the Worker and manages bidirectional communication for instant updates to site configuration, posts, and pictures.

 ## Connection Details